Thangjam Manorama: Protests against the AFSPA

 The failure to assign culpability in the alleged rape and murder case led to widespread and extended protests in Manipur and Delhi.

 Five days after the killing, around 30 middle-aged women walked naked through Imphal to the Assam Rifles headquarters, shouting: "Indian Army, rape us too...
 We are all Manorama’s mothers."

 Padma Shree author M. K. Binodini Devi returned her award in protest.

 Protests have continued in 2004 and over the years.

 In early 2012, the Justice Varma committee includes measures for reviewing AFSPA as part of a set of steps to reduce violence against women; these measures are partly been attributed to the protests involving Manorama.

-Recently, in December 2014, in a case filed at Supreme Court of India, the apex court told to government to pay a compensation of Rs.
+In December 2014, in a case filed at Supreme Court of India, the apex court told to government to pay a compensation of Rs.
 10 lakhs to Manorama's family.
 The case was accepted for hearing in the court.
 It was seen as one of the partial victory, but the doubt remains the same as even in past, compensations were declared for victims of AFSPA, but courts could not spell any judgement against culprits for awarding punishment.